gnzsnz/gonzalosaenz.com/content/TOGAF Core Concepts.md

 ## Part II - Architecture Development Method

 The TOGAF Architecture Development Method or ADM is the result of continuous contributions from a large number of architecture practitioners.
-It describes a method for developing and managing the lifecycle of an Enterprise Architecture, and forms the core of the TOGAF standard.
+It describes a method for developing and managing the life-cycle of an Enterprise Architecture, and forms the core of the TOGAF standard.

 The application of the TOGAF ADM is supported by an extended set of resources, guidelines, templates, checklists, and other detailed materials: